input size

 gif

 We also support processing GIF images.
-If source image is GIF, you can pass any of width
+If the source image is GIF, you can pass any of width, height, stretch, extract, flip, rotate and gamma parameters while processing them.
+Other operations are not supported for GIF images at this time.

 ![]() | ![]() |

-Converting other formats to GIF or converting GIF to other format is also not supported.
+Converting other formats to GIF or converting GIF to other formats is also not supported.
 Please contact us if you need any such support.

 quality (q)

-is an alias for this parameter.
-Valid values are between 0
+Sets the image's output quality. q is an alias for this parameter.
+Valid values are between 0 and 100 inclusive of them.

 page

-If input is a multi-page image like GIF or animated WebP, or PDF file, this parameter will extract a page from the input and convert it to the output format specified.
+If the input is a multi-page image like a GIF or animated WebP, or a PDF file, this parameter will extract a page from the input and convert it to the specified output format.

 subsample (chromasub)

 Enables or disables chroma subsampling.
-When it's set to true
+When it's set to truet applies 4:2:0Chroma subsampling.
+When it's set to false, it keeps chroma subsampling parameter to 4:4:4.

 pngcomp